dialog-semiconductor/BLE_SDK6_examples/connectivity/ble_weight_scale_nau7802/Readme.md

 - Build and download the example using the Keil IDE.

 - Run the example using the Keil debugger.
 (Disconnect the debugger after uploading to allow P0_2 to be used for the I2C interface)
+> **Warning**
+> It is important that SWD wires are physically disconnected when using SWD to upload the code to RAM.
+Or else the SWD will interfere with the communication to the NAU7802.

 - Monitor the debug output using the terminal you setup in step 3 and you should see the following.